 The Victoria Symphony is made up of a diverse group of Canadian and international musicians.
 For a complete listing of our orchestra members, click here.

-Giuseppe Pietraroia, Conductor in Residence
+Giuseppe Pietraroia, Associate Conductor

 Giuseppe Pietraroia is Conductor-in-Residence for both Pacific Opera Victoria and the Victoria Symphony.
 As a guest conductor he has been engaged by l’Orchestre Métropolitain, Orchestra London, Vancouver Symphony, Toronto Symphony, Calgary Philharmonic, Hamilton Philharmonic, Okanagan Symphony, Regina Symphony and the Kingston Symphony.